 - 3. This criterion only applies in relation to staff, whether teaching or non-teaching, with a permanent contract to work predominantly at the School (not Trust employees in the REAch2 cluster or central teams).
 The application of this criterion will be subject to confirmation by an independent Trust non-executive that, on the evidence available, the member of staff has been recruited to fill a post where there is a demonstrable skills shortage.
 Staff must contact the School Headteacher when applying for a place under this criterion.
 The Headteacher will provide a letter to the Trust and Local Authority Admissions Team confirming the staff members' permanent employment.
 For the purposes of this criterion, 'children of School staff' is taken to include a son, daughter or step-son/daughter, or child who is adopted or fostered or for whom a special guardianship order is in place, in all cases providing they are living at the same address as the parent who is employed at the School - 4.
-"Distance" will be calculated by using a straight line measurement from the address point location coordinate of the applicant's home address (as set by Ordnance Survey) to the centre point ('centroid') of the school in question.
-(The centroid is a predetermined point set by Warwickshire County Council and all distances are subject to changes which may occur with updates of mapping data).
+"Distance" means the distance between the school and child's home address.
+This is calculated as a straight line measurement, in metres, by the Local Authority, between the pupil's home address and an agreed point at the school site (the main entrance door)